 - D. Resilient Tile Flooring.
 The classification of resilient tile flooring includes those made from rubber and those made from vinyl.
 See below for approval of use. - 1.
-Rubber tile floor coverings are not permitted in tenant fit out areas of ambulatory care buildings unless otherwise approved in writing by BJC Director of Design. - 2.
+Rubber tile floor coverings are not permitted in tenant fit out areas of medical office buildings unless otherwise approved in writing by BJC Director of Design. - 2.
 Vinyl tile flooring are further classified as solid vinyl or vinyl composition tile (VCT) types.
-Their approval for interior use in tenant fit out areas of an ambulatory care building is as follows. - a.
+Their approval for interior use in tenant fit out areas of a medical office building is as follows. - a.
 Vinyl composition tiles (VCT) is approved for use. - 1) Minimum thickness shall be 0.125 in. - 2) Vinyl composite tile floors shall receive floor polish as recommended by flooring manufacturer. - b.
 Solid vinyl tile, which includes luxury vinyl tile (LVT), is approved for use. - 1) Minimum tile thickness shall be 0.125 in. - 2) Do not seal or wax solid vinyl tile.
 If required by manufacturer, coordinate requirements with BJC Corporate Architect and BJC Director of Design. - 3.
 Adhesives.
 Provide adhesives in accordance with the traffic conditions described.
 Adhesive type shall be used throughout entire room and not limited to isolated areas or portions of a room. - a.
 Provide standard clear thin spread adhesive for light to moderate foot and wheeled traffic areas. - b.
 Provide epoxy adhesive for moderate to heavy foot and wheeled traffic areas. - 4.
 Layouts and Patterns.
 Patterns and layouts of resilient tile flooring shall be clearly communicated in the drawings.
-Approval of layout and pattern by BJC Design Project Manager is required. - E. Resilient Sheet Flooring.
-The classification of resilient tile flooring includes those made from rubber and those made from vinyl.
-See below for approval of use. - 1.
-Rubber sheet floor coverings (backed and unbacked types) are not permitted in tenant fit out areas of ambulatory care buildings unless otherwise approved in writing by BJC Director of Design. - 2.
-Vinyl sheet floor coverings are further classified as those with a reinforcing backing material (backed) and those without a backing (unbacked).
-Their approval for interior use in tenant fit out areas of an ambulatory care building is as follows.
+Approval of layout and pattern by BJC Design Project Manager is required. - E. Tile Carpet Flooring.
+This type of floor covering is common for tenant fit out rooms within a medical office building.
+It's use as a floor covering in waiting rooms and corridors is common. - F. The following types of floor coverings must be approved by BJC Director of Design for use in tenant fit out rooms of a medical office building. - 1.
+Resilient Sheet Flooring - 2.
+Sheet Carpet - 3.
+Resinous Flooring